LynnningLin/CS6422-GroupD/README.md

-# Project: Samrt Home Thermostat Controller
+# Project: Smart Home Thermostat Controller

 Temperature control: It would continuously monitor the room temperature and adjust it to the user's preference by turning the AC/heater on or off.
 In economy mode, it would first try to open windows or curtains to regulate the temperature before using energy.